mdahewlett/aiqa4/README.md

 - format of OpenAI forgotten
 - learned environ[] vs getenv()
 - docker-compose.yml just for testing that dockerfiles would work in prod, not to use in dev
+- nginx right now seems just to test scenario where FE and BE on one server

 Extras: